Omaeda/ChannelAutoPost/ReadMe.md

 # Channel Auto-Post Bot

-This bot can send all new messages from one channel, directly to another channel (or group, just in case), without the forwarded tag!
+This bot can send all new messages from channels, directly to another channel (or group, just in case), with the forwarded tag!

 ## Setting up
 * First:
 > `APP_ID` and `API_HASH` - Get it from my.telegram.org
 > `BOT_TOKEN` - Get it from [@BotFather](https://t.me/BotFather)
-> `FROM_CHANNEL` - The ID of the main channel from where posts have to be copied.
+> `FROM_CHANNEL` - The ID of the channels from where posts have to be copied separed by comma.
 (Use @chnlidbot to get it.)
 > `TO_CHANNEL` - The ID of the channel to which the posts are to be sent.
 (Use @chnlidbot to get it.)

 * Chose a platform to deploy on: